Designing workplaces that embrace neurodiversity

 • Quiet areas that promote calm and minimize distractions.

-• Lighting.
-Lighting plays a crucial role in neuroinclusivity.
-Prioritise natural light to reduce eye strain and improve mood, dimmable lights to allow for personalisation of brightness based on individual needs.
+• Adjustable light fixtures to allow for personalisation based on individual needs.
 For more tips on lighting, check out Creative office lighting ideas to brighten up your workspace.

 Peldon Rose’s collaboration with Brainlabs is a great example of creating a space that fosters creativity and focus for diverse minds.
 The design included various zones for quiet work, collaboration, and relaxation, catering to the specific needs of their team.